tropicalchancer/zupassconfigbiglist/README.md

-List of zupass configs:

-Zuzalu
-ZuConnect
-Vitalia
-ZuVillage Georgia
-Edge Esmeralda Local
-Edge Esmeralda
-Zanzalu 2024
-ETHBerlin04
-ETHPrague 2024
-BM (Builder Monastery)
-MegaZu24
-ShanhaiWooCM
-Edge City Denver
-zu-architects (ignore this one - I made it while testing something)

-I also have the configs for the following but are not yet in this file:
-Edge City Lanna
-Zanzalu 2024
-Invisible Garden
-Zelar City
-web3village Chiang Mai
-web3village Bangkok

-The reason they are not in yet is because they have no been properly launched - that is, they are retroactive zupass proofs that still need to be launched to members to "claim".
-There are another 5-10 that can be added to this list outside of those as well.

-Wishlist of configs I'd like to add that are not already here:
-Devconnect Istanbul
-Devcon Bangkok
-ZuCastle
-ZuThailand
+# Zupass Configuration List

+This repository contains a comprehensive list of Zupass configurations for various events and communities.

+## Currently Configured Events

+- 🏰 **Zuzalu**
+- 🔗 **ZuConnect**
+- 🌱 **Vitalia**
+- 🏛️ **ZuArchitects**
+- 🏔️ **ZuVillage Georgia**
+- 🌅 **Edge Esmeralda**
+- 🏝️ **Zanzalu 2024**
+- 🏙️ **ETHBerlin04**
+- 🏰 **ETHPrague 2024**
+- 🏯 **BM (Builder Monastery)**
+- 🌟 **MegaZu24**
+- 🏮 **Shanhai Woo Chiang Mai**
+- 🏔️ **Edge City Denver**

+## Pending Configurations

+The following events have configurations but are not yet launched (retroactive Zupass proofs pending member claims):
+- Edge City Lanna
+- Zanzalu 2024
+- Invisible Garden
+- Zelar City
+- Web3Village Chiang Mai
+- Web3Village Bangkok

+## Wishlist Events

+- Devconnect Istanbul
+- Devcon Bangkok
+- ZuCastle
+- ZuThailand

+## Technical Details

+Each event configuration includes:
+- Event ID
+- Product ID
+- Event Name
+- Product Name
+- PCD Type
+- Public Key pair for verification

+## Contributing

+To add new event configurations:
+1. Ensure you have the correct event and product IDs
+2. Add the configuration to `zupassConfig.ts`
+3. Update this README with the new event details
+4. Submit a pull request

+## Notes

+- Some events may have multiple ticket types (e.g., Resident, Organizer, Speaker)
+- All configurations use the standard "eddsa-ticket-pcd" proof type
+- Public keys are provided as pairs for verification purposes